MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

-Look at the back of your router or search for the router online and find the username and password. `Admin` is a popular default username/password
+Look at the back of your router or search for the router online and find the username and password. `admin` is a popular default username and password.

 * **Make sure that the 'Protocol' or 'Service Type' is either 'TCP/UDP' or 'BOTH'.**